This guide explains how to run a Powershell script with arguments as a scheduled task and how to deploy it with group policy.

 Group Policy: Computer Configuration -> Preferences -> Control Panel Settings – Scheduled Tasks.
 Create a scheduled task (at least Windows 7).

 Selecting replace as the actions ensures that this scheduled tasked is created if not found, and any changes made to it later will be applied when group policy is renewed on the clients.
-I also specify “NT AUTHORITY\SYSTEM” as the user account, and check for “Run with highest privileges” to make sure this task is run under the system context.
+I also specify “NT AUTHORITY\SYSTEM” as the user account.
+(Click Change User or Group, type in System and click Check Names).
+Also select “Run with highest privileges” to make sure this task is run under the system context.

 Create a new trigger and set “at logon” as the trigger.
 This ensures that our Powershell script will run when the computer starts.
 You can configure additional triggers if you like, say for the script to run every day on a specific time.